Jaouan/dind/README.md

-# Docker in Docker based Debian Jessie
+# Docker in Docker based Debian

-A Docker image containing Docker and based on Debian Jessie.
+A Docker image containing Docker and based on Debian.

 Official `docker:dind` is using alpine and no Debian variant exists.
 Here's one.
 This work is based on https://github.com/domofactor/dind-jessie.